bartak-v/gja/README.md

 - The stateful bean project shows a bank account bean, which balance is preserved thanks to the bean being stateful across client requests.
 - The stateless bean project is very simillar in structure.
 This time a @Stateless annotation is used on the bean because there is no point in holding a state of a calculator (at least not in this example, where are no intermediate results)
 - applications runs at http://localhost:8080/StatefullBean and http://localhost:8080/StatelessBean
-- Compiled `.war` is added to the root of the projects for easy deployment.

 - `Javadoc` documentation has been generated and put into `doc/`.

 ##### JSFPageNavigation

 - Showcase of types of navigations between pages that can be used in JSF.
 There are navigation rules in *faces-config.xml*, usage of commandLinks and commandButtons.
 Also a difference between redirection and forwarding.
 All the necessary information can be found in comments in source code.
 - application runs at http://localhost:8080/JSFPageNavigation
-- Compiled `.war` is added to the root of the projects for easy deployment.

 - `Javadoc` documentation has been generated and put into `doc/`.

 ##### JSFEventListeners